-New product innovation represents the cornerstone of our growth plan, supported by our own research and development, and acquisitions.
-Our established supply and distribution infrastructure allows us to bring new products to market in nine months, generally.
-Our outsourced manufacturing model is flexible, scalable and encourages innovation allowing us to offer a breadth of assortment in dog and cat food products under the Halo brand, serving a wide variety of customer needs.
+In addition to incremental consumer media activation, innovation plays a key role in Halo's growth plans, supported by our own research and development, and acquisitions.
+Our established supply and distribution infrastructure allows us to bring new products to market in less than a year.
+Our outsourced manufacturing model is flexible, scalable and encourages innovation allowing us to offer a breadth of assortment in dog and cat food main meal as well as pet treat products under the Halo brand, serving a wide variety of consumer needs, dayparts, and occasions.